Optical Print Centering

 The units are arbitrary.
 Fractions are optional.

 Include the space between the mat and print edges if appropriate.
-The preferred method is to center the mat window, but you may choose to center the print itself.
+Extra space at the bottom is optional.

 Rabbet width refers to the inner edge of the frame that overlaps the edge of the mount.
 In the illustration, the frame stock is 2x the width of the rabbet.